fanfury-sports/contracts/contracts/params/README.md

-# Mars Params Contract
+# Fury Params Contract

-The Mars Params Contract is published to [Crates.io](https://crates.io/crates/mars-params)
+The Fury Params Contract is published to [Crates.io](https://crates.io/crates/fury-params)

-This contract holds the following values for all the assets in Mars Protocol:
+This contract holds the following values for all the assets in Fury Protocol:

 - **Max Loan To Value:** Max percentage of collateral that can be borrowed
 - **Liquidation Threshold:** LTV at which the loan is defined as under collateralized and can be liquidated